barbara-barta/airbnb_data_analysis/README.md

 </div>

 Therefore we run the non-parametric version of this test, the Kruskal-Wallis test.
 The outcome is a rejection of the null hypothesis, suggesting (as expected) that the neighbourhood is a factor in the listing's price.

+I am currently working on the project and expect to update it soon.
+Future plans include determining more factors relevant to the price, such as amenities and reviews.